esl/MongooseIM/tools/pkg/README.md

 If all goes well, the package will land in `packages/` subdirectory - mounted as a container volume at `/packages`.
-The container instance is discarded once you exit the shell.
+The container instance is removed once the build finishes.

-Repository to build MongooseIM from can be overridden by exporting `MONGOOSEIM_REPO` inside the container, but before running `build`.
+Repository to build MongooseIM from can be overridden by exporting the `MONGOOSEIM_REPO` environment variable.
 The default is the official MongooseIM repository: https://github.com/esl/mongooseim.git

 In the rare case of changing the package build scripts,